joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/13/well/fda-clinical-trials.html

 **Judge Dismisses Trump’s Suit Against The Wall Street Journal**\
-`The judge said Mr. Trump had not “plausibly alleged” that The Journal published the article with actual malice.`\
+`The judge said President Trump had not “plausibly alleged” that The Journal published the article with actual malice.`\
 https://www.nytimes.com/2026/04/13/business/media/trump-wall-street-journal-lawsuit-dismissed-epstein.html

 **Iran Blockade Sets Up a Test of Which Side Can Endure More Pain**\